sahib/misc/debugging/slides.typ

   toolbox.register-section(commandmentText)
 }

-// ON HOLD:
-//
-// War-Story:
-//   - SIM Card issue in Taiwan: How the fuck does this even work.
-//   - UI-bug: Took ages to know where it came from.
-(That did not solve it)
-//   - Faulty Netzteil causing my Powerlan to be broken (or microwave)

 #slide[
   #comment(
     ```md
   Basically RTFM

-  Story: My health issues.
-I've read a lot of articles about medicine, digestion and papers.
-  In the end I knew enough to order a specific test myself that I could show my doc that was not cooperative until then.

-  Alternative: SIM Card issue in Taiwan: How the fuck does this even work.
+  SIM Card issue in Taiwan: How the fuck does this even work.

     ```
   )